polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

    limit:long
    offset:long

-// Making sure only root users can access the endpoint auth.ticket.verify:root
+// Making sure only root and admin users can access the endpoint auth.ticket.verify:root, admin

 // Connecting to our database
 mysql.connect:sakila